 The three hotels that change everything

-Here's where the real planning decision lives.
+Here's where the real planning decision comes down to, if you haven't booked a hotel yet.
 Universal has three on-property hotels, Loews Royal Pacific Resort, Hard Rock Hotel, and Loews Portofino Bay Hotel, where Express Unlimited is included for every guest in the room, for every night of your stay, including check-in and check-out days.
 You use your room key at the Express lane entrance instead of a separate ticket.

 Universal officially values this perk at $199.99 per person, per day.
 For a family of four on a four-night stay, that's potentially thousands of dollars in Express access built into a hotel booking you're making, regardless.